-Project management is rapidly becoming a standard way of doing business, whether it be constructing buildings, providing emergency aid services or launching a new product.
-Organisations have recognised that the powerful set of tools that this result-oriented management style offers have the ability to improve their ability to plan, implement and manage activities, to successfully compete in the global markets.
-Conversely, competing in global markets influenced by change, innovations and time to market, require organisations to manage multiple projects.
-To be able to select and manage projects that contribute positively to the strategic direction, an integrative approach is needed.
-This unit aims to provide students with an insight into project management in organisations.
-It provides students with an opportunity to gain knowledge in specific tools and techniques of project management; and analyse the process of integrating projects into organisations so as to contribute positively to strategic directions.
-It also examines some of the current issues in project management and career paths.
+Project management has become a standard way of doing business, whether that's in creative humanistic projects, providing or upgrading business process services or launching a new product.
+Organisations have recognised that the powerful set of tools this result-oriented management style offers has the capacity to improve their ability to plan, implement and manage activities.
+This is a requirement to successfully compete in the global markets.
+Conversely, competing in global markets influenced by change, innovation and time to market, requires organisations to manage multiple projects.
+To be able to select and manage projects that contribute positively to an organisation's strategic direction, an integrative approach is needed.
+This unit provides students with an insight into Agile project management (e.g. Scrum Model) and its application in organisations.
+It offers students an opportunity to gain knowledge in specific tools and techniques of project management and analyse the process of integrating projects into organisations so as to contribute positively to strategic directions.
+In this unit, students will also examine some of the current issues in project management and consider project management career paths.

 Unit Fee Information

 Fees and charges vary depending on the type of fee place you hold, your course, your commencement year, the units you choose to study and their study discipline, and your study load.

 Tuition fees increase at the beginning of each calendar year and all fees quoted are in Australian dollars ($AUD).
 Tuition fees do not include textbooks, computer equipment or software, other equipment or costs such as mandatory checks, travel and stationery.